GramAddict/docs/contributing.md

     > **Note:** Even though Discord is a chat service, sometimes it takes several hours for community members to respond &mdash; please be patient!
     - Use the `#general` channel for general questions or discussion about GramAddict
     - Use the `#community-support` channel for help with issues or questions about running the bot
+    - Use the `#botting-on-termux` channel for help with termux
     - Use the `#development` channel for questions or discussion about writing or contributing to GramAddict packages
     - Use the `#lobby` channel for creating a ticket to share a crash report
     - There are other channels available as well, check the channel list